Flow length and size distributions in campus Internet traffic: Methodology

 Firstly, \emph{flows} distribution mixture must be used to generate a random sample of flow length or size.
 A single distribution, randomly chosen from a mixture according to specified weights, has to be used to generate a random value.
 In case of the \texttt{scipy.stats} package, the \texttt{rvs} method can be used for this purpose.
 Next, in the case of non-continuous variables, such as flow length or size, the generated value must be rounded to the next nearest integer (by truncating the fractional part and adding one).
 In the case of flow size, values lower than the minimum packet size (64 bytes in the case of Ethernet) must be also rounded up to the minimum packet size.

 As we have discovered, the average packet size depends on flow length/size.
-Therefore, in order to accurately model the amount of traffic generated by particular flows, one has to obtain an average packet size for flow of selected lenght/size.
-In order to do this the value of PDF of \emph{octets} at given sample point must be obtained (PDF should be calculated by differentiating the CDF of mixture).
+Thus, in order to accurately model the amount of traffic generated by flows of particular length, one has to obtain an average packet size that flow.
+To do this, the value of PDF of \emph{octets} at given sample point must be obtained (PDF should be calculated by differentiating the CDF of mixture).
 Value of PDF of \emph{octets} should be divided the value of PDF of \emph{packets}, obtained in a similar way.
 In the end, the resulting value has to be multiplied by the average packet size of the used model.

-The tool \texttt{generate} in our framework implements the methodology described above and can be used as a reference how to properly generate flows from distribution mixtures.
+The tool \texttt{generate} in our framework can be used as a reference how to properly generate flows from distribution mixtures.